GEO for B2B: Why Enterprise Companies Need AI Optimization Now

-By Damiano Mastrangioli, Co-Founder of Oltre.ai | Published December 2025
+By Damiano Mastrangioli, Co-Founder of Oltre AI | Published December 2025

-Why B2B is Moving to AI Faster Than B2C
+Why B2B Is Moving to AI Faster Than B2C

 The shift makes sense when you understand B2B buying.

 B2C purchases are often impulse or emotional decisions with shorter research cycles and a single decision maker.
 B2B purchases are the opposite: complex, multi-stakeholder decisions with longer research cycles and higher stakes.
 AI excels at exactly what B2B buyers need: synthesizing vendor materials, comparing options, and preparing briefings in minutes instead of hours.
+(See the broader shift in B2B buying behavior and AI trust signals in 2026 data.)
+Corporate Visions (2026)

 The numbers tell the story: